-In the spring of the first year of study, the student should approach a member of the faculty to act as their advisor and should then work with that advisor on a proposal to be submitted to the HPP committee before November 1.
+The lecture-recital performance is given in the Spring of the 2nd year, but students may register for the lecture preparation in either the Fall or Spring semester.
+In either case, in the Spring of the first year of study, the student should approach a member of the faculty to act as their advisor and should then work with that advisor on a proposal to be submitted to the HPP committee before April 1 (for registration the following Fall) or the following November 1 (for registration in the following Spring).
 (The proposal should be accompanied by the LR Proposal form, available on the department website.)
 If the proposal is approved, the HPP committee will decide (in consultation with both student and the advisor) which other faculty members are to act as jurors (at least two Musicology/HPP faculty, together with the appropriate applied faculty if possible).
 After securing a date acceptable to the jury and available on the Department calendar, the student will then work with the advisor to prepare a lecture draft, which will be distributed to the entire jury no less than one month before the performance.
 The final version of the lecture will incorporate changes mandated by the jury.
 In addition, the advisor, along with the applied teacher, will monitor the preparation of the recital portion, a substantial portion of which will be previewed for the jury approximately one month before the public presentation.
 Inadequate preparation or failure to comply with the hearing schedule will result in cancellation or postponement of the lecture-recital.
 The successful completion of the lecture-recital will be certified by a majority of the jury.